jacob-ogre/htmltidy/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 `htmltidy` — Clean up gnarly HTML/XML

+Inspired by [this SO question](http://stackoverflow.com/questions/37061873/identify-a-weblink-in-bold-in-r) and because there's a great deal of cruddy HTML out there that needs fixing to use properly when scraping data.

 NOTE: Requires [`libtidy`](http://www.html-tidy.org/) and presently is super-basic (no way to set options and pretty much only does HTML)

 The following functions are implemented: